wlsf82/cv/README.md

 In 2018, I started an online school called Talking About Testing, and for three years, I worked on it as a side-project.
 The school is focused on teaching all about testing automation.

-The school already has nine courses in Portuguese and five courses in English.
+The school already has nine courses.

 Summing up the number of students on both platforms (Coursify.me and Udemy), I already have more than 14K students.